trisongz/vaccinewatcher/README.md

 *Disclaimer: This library is provided as is.
 It involves some minor browser tricks in order to properly get the availability data.
 Use at your own risk.*

 Originally inspired from [Vaccine-hunter.js](https://github.com/mikeendale/vaccine-hunter), I wanted to write a pythonic version of it.
+Somewhat ironically, right after publishing and running it, availability popped up.

 ## What does it do